Image

 Gun cases are rarely as straightforward as prosecutors suggest.
 Our Pemiscot County, MO weapon crime defense team dissects every aspect of the state’s case, from the initial stop to the alleged possession, using targeted defense strategies designed to expose weaknesses and suppress unlawful evidence:

-• Failure to Prove Knowing Possession
+• No Knowing Control or Possession

 • Illegal Stops, Searches, or Seizures